kramphub/kiya/README.md

     kiya teamF1 template template-file

-Output will be written to stdout unless `-o` is given.
+Output will be written to stdout.

 Example contents of `template-file`: